Hervar77/infinity-doc/mkdocs/api/infinity.pdf.md

 Parameters:

 - pageNumber: `number`
-  >the number for the new page.
-The sequence can be determined freely
+  >The number for the new page.
+The sequence can be determined freely.

 - width: `number`
-  >the width for the new page in pixels
+  >The width for the new page in pixels.

 - height: `number`
-  >the height for the new page in pixels
+  >The height for the new page in pixels.

 Example: